HNaeemaei8/HNaeemaei8/README.md

-![image]I'm Hossein Naeemaei.
+I'm Hossein Naeemaei.
 I graduated in Software Engineering and currently I am a full stack software engineer.
 I specialize in C# and have professional experience working with ASP.Net Core and Angular in large scale applications.

   Find out more about me: